GJS2162/GJS2162-PCSE25-24/README.md

   Roll Number: 2100290100042

-# Blogging Website - Setup and Execution Guide
+# Setup and Execution Guide

 This guide walks you through cloning, setting up, and running the Blogging Website project.